-Of course there’s not one fit’s all answer for this, but I’m sure that you can get some good ideas here for a great pre trail running training breakfast.
+Of a course there’s not one fit’s all answer for this, but I’m sure that you can get some good ideas here for a great pre trail running training breakfast.

 One good rule is to start by not making huge changes on your normal diet but to make small adaptations to it, you don’t want to change your lifestyle drastically because most of the time it’s unsustainable and people tend to go back to their old habits, but if we create new habits slowly and consistently, then the changes tend to stay for longer time.

 First of all, you need to tailor your breakfast for the type of training or run you will be doing that day.
 For example,

 For a long run, you will need more energy than for a short run, obviously, but you also will need a breakfast that won’t disappear quickly, meaning that you will need a source of energy that will last on your body.
 So whole grain carbs, or carbs high on fiber are great for this, because of a low glycemic index, meaning that they will be digested and converted into sugar more slowly than a refined carb.
 Rolled oats normally have a GI around 50, while quick oats have a GI of 66.

 So for a long run (long runs can vary from runner to runner, so let’s establish a minimum time of 1h for this), whole grain carbs, fiber and some fats are a perfect combination for a great breakfast.
 If you’re eating oatmeal, go for whole oats, if you’re eating a peanut butter jelly sandwich, go for whole grain bread.